*Sponsored by RBC Insurance*

 - You can stagger your annuity purchases to help increase payouts.

 Annuity Payout Rates (How Much Will You Receive?)

 Speaking of payouts, I thought it would be helpful to see some examples of just how much income to expect from an annuity based on several different scenarios:

-I’ll be honest; I perked up when I saw the payout rates were between 5 and 7 percent of the initial deposit.
+I’ll be honest, I perked up when I saw the payout rates were between 5 and 7 percent of the initial deposit.
 Now, keep in mind, those rates won’t increase with inflation each year, but it’s still a healthy (and guaranteed) amount to receive for life.

-I mean, why wouldn’t a relatively healthy 70-year-old male not want to turn $250,000 into annual income of $17,669.89?
+I mean, why wouldn’t a relatively healthy 70-year-old male not want to turn $250,000 into annual income of $16,856?

 Remember, we’re talking about protection against longevity risk.
 As tragic as it would be to get hit by a bus in the year you purchased an annuity, you won’t be around to curse the decision and, if you get a 10-year guarantee period, you’ve built in some protection for your beneficiaries.

-Under-spending in Retirement
+Under-spending In Retirement

 One last thing on the annuity puzzle.
 Some proponents argue that annuities not only protect against longevity risk, but also the risk of under-spending in retirement.